skijit/notes/sound/designing-sound-book/c3-physical-sound.md

 ### Standing Waves and Modes

-Natural Frequency
+- **Natural Frequency**
-:   The frequency that an object vibrates at when struck.
+    - The frequency that an object vibrates at when struck.
 All objects have one or more natural frequencies.
-:  These frequencies are largely determined by the characteristics of the object: size and dimension may ultimately determine the wavelength(s) ($ \lambda $) and the materials may determine speed ($ c $), giving us  $ f $.
+    - These frequencies are largely determined by the characteristics of the object: size and dimension may ultimately determine the wavelength(s) (`- \lambda `) and the materials may determine speed (`- c `), giving us  `- f `.

-Forced Vibration
+- **Forced Vibration**
-: Any time one vibrating object forces an interconnected/coupled object into vibrational motion.
+    - Any time one vibrating object forces an interconnected/coupled object into vibrational motion.
-:  When the object which is forced into vibration has a larger surface area than the exciting object, this causes an increase in the amplitude of the sound.
+    - When the object which is forced into vibration has a larger surface area than the exciting object, this causes an increase in the amplitude of the sound.
 E.G. A piano's sound board, a guitar's soundbox, etc.

-Resonant Forced Vibration
+- **Resonant Forced Vibration**
-: Forced vibration can be induced on an object by another, even if their only coupling is the air (i.e. they don't touch), if their natural frequencies are similar.
+    - Forced vibration can be induced on an object by another, even if their only coupling is the air (i.e. they don't touch), if their natural frequencies are similar.
 In that case the first object creates a sound wave which in turn sets the second object into motion.

-Standing Wave
+- **Standing Wave**
-: When a wave propagating through some medium encounters a boundary/terminus which causes reflection, two things can happen:
+    - When a wave propagating through some medium encounters a boundary/terminus which causes reflection, two things can happen:
     1. A regular, standing wave
     2. An irregular, non-repeating wave

-*  A standing wave creates an interference pattern where certain points along the medium appear to be still, hence the term 'standing wave'.
+- A standing wave creates an interference pattern where certain points along the medium appear to be still, hence the term 'standing wave'.
 These points are called __nodes__.
-* The set of frequencies which create standing waves are known as __harmonics__ and they are whole number multiples of some base frequency.
+- The set of frequencies which create standing waves are known as __harmonics__ and they are whole number multiples of some base frequency.
-* __Natural frequencies of an object = Harmonics which produce standing waves __
+-  __Natural frequencies of an object = Harmonics which produce standing waves __

-Modes
+- **Modes**
-: This is just an alternate way of classifying the different standing wave patterns, like harmonics.
+    - This is just an alternate way of classifying the different standing wave patterns, like harmonics.
 Each mode has a particular number of nodes.

 ## Analogues